timothy-odofin/signatureverification/README.md

 The Angular front-end will be accessible at http://localhost:8080.

 ### Application Access
 Once the application is running, you can access the front-end in your web browser at http://localhost:8080.
-The API will be available at [Swagger](http://localhost:9599/swagger-ui.html)
+The API will be available at [Swagger](http://localhost:9599/swagger-ui.html).
+Login Credentials: username: john_smith123 password: test

 ### Notes
 If you encounter any issues during the installation or running process, refer to the application's documentation or contact the developer for support.